elizabethluong/Discover_music/README.md

 9. Then run `npm install react-router-dom`
 10. Then run `npm install react-scroll`
 11..
 In a new terminal run `yarn start` in the root directory.
-12. Login with using you Spotify details
+12. Login with using your Spotify details

 ## Brief